SSgt Andrew W. Harvell

 Operation Enduring Freedom

-On August 6, 2011, Technical Sergeant Daniel L. Zerbe, Technical Sergeant John W. Brown, both pararescuemen, and Staff Sergeant Andrew W. Harvell, a combat controller, assigned to the 24th Special Tactics Squadron, 724th Special Tactics Group, were killed when their coalition CH-47 Chinook helicopter crashed in Maiden Wardak Province in eastern Afghanistan.
-They were among twenty-five Special Operations Command operators who died in the crash, which also took the lives of five Army Reserve Soldiers, seven Afghan commandos and one civilian interpreter.
+On August 6, 2011, Staff Sergeant Andrew W. Harvell, a combat controller, assigned to the 24th Special Tactics Squadron, 724th Special Tactics Group, was killed when his coalition CH-47 Chinook helicopter was shot down in Maiden Wardak Province in eastern Afghanistan.
+They were among twenty-five Special Operations Command operators who died in the attack, which also took the lives of five Army Reserve Soldiers, seven Afghan commandos and one civilian interpreter.

 Technical Sergeant Harvell was born in Long Beach, California and graduated from Millikan High School.
 Following graduation in June 2002, Harvell enlisted in the Air Force, graduated basic training, and immediately entered the combat control training pipeline.